Table of Contents

 Distribution looks different in each sales channel, so distribution partners may perform different services depending on the sales channels a merchant utilizes.

-- In retail distribution, for example, distribution partners coordinate the logistics of getting products into retail stores or to wholesalers.
+- In B2B and retail distribution, for example, distribution partners coordinate the logistics of getting products into retail stores or to wholesalers.

 - In ecommerce channels, on the other hand, distributors focus on processing, fulfilling, and shipping orders to end-users.